DVIgit/DVIgit.github.io/README.md

 - Character Controller with Parkour Abillities* (finite state machine)
 - Shaders*
 - Saving and Loading
+- Camera System (switching, decollision and dynamic response to player state)
 - among many other small things

 *: collaborativelly with a second programmer